-Experimental techniques: We utilize cultured cells to examine molecular mechanisms that are involved in the response to I/R injury.
-Although cell culture is a highly artificial system, it allows us to examine in precisely controlled conditions specific questions about the effects of hypoxia and reoxygenation on molecular pathways in human cells.

-In addition, cell culture gives us the capability to move DNA sequences into human cells in a controlled fashion to deduce cellular mechanisms of activation based on the effect of the protein encoded by the transfected DNA on cellular function.
-Finally, by employing differential array and DNA microchip technology, we can identify and characterize novel protein kinases or transcription factors that, in concert with NF- κ B, regulate the cellular response to hypoxia and reoxygenation.
-Interpretations of findings in vitro are provisional, however, until they can be confirmed in vivo.
+Experimental techniques: We utilize cultured cells (cell lines and primary cell isolates) to examine molecular mechanisms that are involved in the response to I/R injury.
+These studies allow us to examine specific questions about the effects of hypoxia and reoxygenation on molecular pathways in precisely controlled conditions.
+In addition, cell culture gives us the capability to move DNA sequences into cells in a controlled fashion to deduce cellular mechanisms of activation based on the overexpression of specific proteins.
+Finally, by employing differential array and DNA microchip technology, we can identify and characterize novel protein kinases or transcription factors that, in concert with NF-KB, regulate the cellular response to hypoxia and reoxygenation.